 - 1992–2000.
 The original lion was red, but during the 20th century there were white, claret and light-blue variations until this one was introduced in 1992.
 Since then, Villa’s lion has been yellow.

 - 2000–2007.
 With the arrival of the new millennium the lion was modernised and the abbreviation F.C. was dropped.
 The claret and light-blue stripes symbolise the colours of the shirt, which haven’t changed since 1887.

 - 2007–2016.
 On August 14th, 2006 the American Randy Lerner bought Aston Villa for £62.6 million.
 To symbolise the beginning of a new era, this emblem was introduced the following year.
 The white star reflects the victory against Bayern Munich in the 1982 European Cup.
 The motto Prepared has been used since 1878.

 - 2016–present.
 In the spring of 2016 Aston Villa completed an historically poor season.
 The team came bottom of the Premier League and were relegated.
 In the midst of all this, the club introduced a new emblem costing around £100,000 – a huge sum for minor alterations like the lion’s acquisition of a more heraldic look… and claws.
 On top of this the motto ‘Prepared’ was removed to make the lion bigger.

 Extracted from World Football Club Crests: : The Design, Meaning and Symbolism of World Football’s Most Famous Club Badges by Leonard Jägerskiöld Nilsson.
 Published by Bloomsbury Sport, £20.00

 MOMS READER GIVEAWAY

-Thanks to our friends at Bloomsbury Publishing, MOMS has five copies of the rather splendid book, World Football Club Crests: : The Design, Meaning and Symbolism of World Football’s Most Famous Club Badges for a Christmas MOMS Patron reward draw.Become a Patron!
+Thanks to our friends at Bloomsbury Publishing, MOMS has five copies of the rather splendid book, World Football Club Crests: : The Design, Meaning and Symbolism of World Football’s Most Famous Club Badges as Christmas MOMS Patron rewards.Become a Patron!